I&O AI For Emergency Dental Calls

 Callers describing facial swelling, gum swelling, fever concern, bad taste, drainage, or worsening symptoms in their own words.

-Broken tooth, crown, or filling calls
+Broken tooth, knocked-out tooth, crown, or filling calls

 After-hours new-patient calls